UniversalOverlord/FruVendMach/README.md

 work smoothly.

 This project contains the code necessary for the beck-end of a fruit vending machine.
 It relates to the arduino electronics and to the website responsible for the payments to charge costumer wallets.
+In the documentation folder you have photos, our report and a guide on how to add a new user.

 You can see how we constructed the mechanical part of the fruit machine in the following image: